Deeiran/MakersBnB/README.md

 # Activate the virtual environment
 ; pipenv shell

-# Install the virtual browser we will use for testing
+# Install the virtual browser used for testing
 ; playwright install
-# If you have problems with the above, contact your coach

-# Create a test and development database
+# Create test and development database
 ; createdb YOUR_PROJECT_NAME
 ; createdb YOUR_PROJECT_NAME_TEST